Seat reservations

 You will receive an e-mail with your seat reservations within a few minutes.

-Interrail passengers are not required to (and cannot) buy seat reservations for travel in the Netherlands (operated by Dutch National Railwaysand Belgium (operated by Belgian National Railways), as well as cross-border trains within these countries.
+Interrail passengers are not required to (and cannot) buy seat reservations for onwards travel on domestic trains in the Netherlands (operated by Dutch National Railways), Belgium (operated by Belgian National Railways) and Luxembourg (operated by Luxembourg State Railways), as well as cross-border trains within these countries.
 Just use your Interrail pass, get on any train and sit in any available seat.
 One exception is Eurostar (formerly Thalys): They charge a lot of money for tickets and seat reservations for cross-border journeys that can be easily accomplished using domestic trains.

 • Enter your journey details.